Operation Mongoose: Legacy

 After Operation Mongoose was ended, the Kennedy administration made some attempts to mend relations with the Cuban government.
-As some documents released by the National Security Archive reveal, this happened fairly soon after the project ended.
+As some documents released by George Washington University's National Security Archive reveal, this happened fairly soon after the project ended.
 One document comes in the form of an options paper from a Latin American specialist about how to fix relations.
 The document begins by suggesting that, through the CIA's attempts to assassinate Castro and topple the government, they had "been looking seriously only at one side of the coin" and that they could try the reverse side and try "quietly enticing Castro over to us."
 The document goes on to push for further studies into how exactly they would go about improving relations.
 The document also states the two possible outcomes that would come along with a better relationship with Cuba.
 The document states, "In the short run, we would probably be able to neutralize at least two of our main worries about Castro: the reintroduction of offensive missiles and Cuban subversion.
 In the long run, we would be able to work on eliminating Castro at our leisure and from a good vantage point."
 The effort to mend the relationships would be framed heavily by the negative relations formed due to Operation Mongoose.

 One issue that caused distrust between the relations of U.S.-supported Cubans and the Agency was a shaky front due to no real agreement among the Cubans and the Agency.
 "The Cuban leaders wanted something to say about the course of paramilitary operations" according to an inspection done by Inspector General Pfeiffer.
 Questions arose within this inspection that included, "If the project had been better conceived, better organized, better staffed and better managed, would that precise issue ever had to be presented for Presidential decision at all?"
 Further investigation proved that the 1,500 men would not have been enough from the start against Castro's large military forces, as well as Agencies' lack of "top-flight handling," which altogether led to the complete failure of Operation Mongoose as well as the Bay of Pigs invasion.

 A commission led by General Maxwell Taylor, known as the Taylor Committee, investigated the failures of the Bay of Pigs invasion.
 The objective was to find out who was responsible for the disaster.
 A memorandum from 15 August 1961 lays out the definitive conclusion of the committee: "The leaders of the operation did not always present their case with sufficient force and clarity to the senior officers of the government to allow the latter to appreciate the consequences of their decisions.
 This remark applies in particular to the circumstances surrounding the cancellation of the D Day strikes."